marcojakob/code.makery.ch/content/library/more-html-css/image-sources/_index.en.md

 If you find a beautiful image you want to use, but no information is given for reuse, there is still a possibility: Ask the Author in a nice mail if you are allowed to use his/her image.
 Tell him/her how you intend to use the picture.
 If you're lucky, you'll get the permission.
 If necessary, you can also negotiate a small fee.

 <div class="alert alert-info">
-  <p>**Stay fair!** Always keep in mind that a lot of people earn their living with images.
+  <p><strong>Stay fair!</strong> Always keep in mind that a lot of people earn their living with images.
 They are photographers, grapic artists, illustrators, etc.</p>
   <p>Let's be thankful when images are provided for free and be willing to sometimes pay a little something for it!</p>
 </div>